javaeekickoff/java-ee-kickoff-app/README.md

 ## Usage

 Clone the branch matching your target environment into a new project.
-There are currently two branches available.
+There are currently three branches available.

 - [Java EE 8 with JSF 2.3](https://github.com/javaeekickoff/java-ee-kickoff-app/tree/javaee8-jsf23)
 - [Java EE 7 with JSF 2.3](https://github.com/javaeekickoff/java-ee-kickoff-app/tree/javaee7-jsf23)